 os.listdir() method lists files and folders in a given directory.
 The method does not return special entries such as ‘.’ and ‘..’, which the operating system uses to navigate through different directories.
 It also does not return files and folders beyond the first level of folders.
 In other words,

-os.listdir() does not return any files folders within folders discovered by the method.
+os.listdir() does not return anything within subfolders discovered by the method.

 The os.listdir() function accepts one parameter: the path of the list directory whose file and folder names you want to retrieve.

 Let’s walk through an example to showcase how to use this method in a Python program.